-This page aggregates links to internal and external resources about resources for Google Summer of Code mentors.
+This page aggregates links to internal and external resources for Google Summer of Code mentors.
 Student resources can be found here.

 A student who works full-time in the area of your interest for several months

 Joint projects with Jenkins experts, lots of fun and ability to study something together

 Limited-edition of swags from Google and Jenkins project

 Maybe: Participation in GSoC Mentor Summit and other GSoC events/meetups

 During GSoC you can join an existing project at any time, including community bonding and coding periods.
 Just send an email to our GSoC mailing list.
 You can also propose your own project for GSoC, see below.

 Mentors are expected to…

 Be passionate about Jenkins